Samsung Galaxy Note 10.1 2014 Edition: Features

 The Galaxy Note 10.1 2014 was released with Android 4.3 Jelly Bean.
 Samsung has customized the interface with its TouchWiz UX software.
 As well as apps from Google, including Google Play, Gmail and YouTube, it has access to Samsung apps such as ChatON (discontinued in March 2015), S Suggest, S Voice, Peel Smart Remote and AllShare Play.
 Additional pen-oriented features and apps have been added to the Note 10.1 2014 Edition, namely the Air Command menu which provides shortcuts to pen-oriented features such as Action Memos (on-screen sticky notes that use handwriting recognition to detect their contents and provide relevant actions such as looking up addresses on Google Maps and dialing phone numbers), Screen Write, which is an annotation tool, Pen Window, which allows users to draw pop-up windows to run certain apps inside, the search tool S Finder, Scrapbook, My Magazine, which is a news aggregator app powered by Flipboard that is accessible by swiping up from the bottom of the screen, and an updated version of S Note.

 The original Note 10.1 may not have come with the latest version of Android out of the box, but the 2014 edition did when it was released.
 An update to Android 4.4.2 KitKat began for the SM-P605 model in June starting from the Nordic countries, while the upgrade for the WiFi only edition (SM-P600) began in April and started from Colombia.
-Late in September 2015, the 2014 editions started receiving an update to install Android 5.0.2 Lollipop.
+In September 2015, the 2014 editions started receiving an update to install Android 5.0.2 Lollipop.
+As of April 2026, Lollipop update or any other update is not accessible.

 The Galaxy Note 10.1 2014 Edition is available in Wi-Fi-only, 3G & Wi-Fi, and 4G/LTE & Wi-Fi variants.
 Storage ranges from 16 GB to 64 GB depending on the model, with a microSDXC card slot for expansion.
 It has a 10.1-inch WQXGA TFT screen with a pixel resolution of 2560x1600.
 It also features a 2 MP front camera and an 8 MP rear-facing camera.
 It also has the ability to record HD videos.

 The SM-P607T is a 4G/LTE & Wi-Fi version released exclusively for T-Mobile USA.